-Alpine Racing Collective (ARC), a boutique youth alpine ski racing program, closed its third competitive season at the top of the Intermountain Division (IMD) South Series, a 17-club field spanning Utah, Idaho, and Wyoming.
+Alpine Racing Collective (ARC), a boutique youth alpine ski racing program based in Park City, Utah, closed its third competitive season as the top per-athlete performer in the Intermountain Division (IMD) South Series — a 17-club, three-state field spanning Utah, Idaho, and Wyoming.
+With its athlete-first operating model validated across the U8–U12 age classes, ARC has confirmed a full U14 squad for the 2026-27 season, with a U16 expansion to follow once the right coaching staff is in place, and a long-term

-At the 2026 IMD U12 Championships in Jackson Hole, ARC’s 35-athlete program delivered across the board:
+At the 2026 IMD U12 Championships in Jackson Hole, ARC’s 35-athlete program delivered one of the most efficient performances in the division:

 Athlete-First Model Driving Performance